 Difficulty controlling feelings of worry

-Having sleep problems, such as difficulty falling or staying asleep, restlessness, or unsatisfying sleep2
+Having sleep problems, such as difficulty falling or staying asleep, restlessness, or unsatisfying sleep.1

 It might sound familiar, but not everyone who experiences these symptoms has a disorder.
 People can get anxious from time to time.
-But only those experiencing these symptoms for a prolong period of time (over 6 months) may be diagnosed with anxiety disorder.
+But only those experiencing these symptoms for a prolong period of time (over 6 months) are usually diagnosed with anxiety disorder.

 It's worth mentioning that anxiety disorder isn't a new phenomenon.
-Ancient Greek and Latin authors reported cases of pathological anxiety and identified them as medical disorders1.
+Ancient Greek and Latin authors reported cases of pathological anxiety and identified them as medical disorders2.

 Genetics or history of anxiety in the family